As we've discussed, planning your move in advance is a critical way to keep things organized and stress-free during the moving process.

 - Set thermostat properly.

-- Perform a final inspection on your old home to make sure that you didn't forget to pack any items or disconnect any appliances.
+- Perform a final inspection of your old home and make sure you didn't forget to pack any items or disconnect any appliances.

-- Review the bill of lading very carefully before the truck driver leaves.
+- Review the bill of lading carefully before the truck driver leaves.

 - Say goodbye to close friends and family members.